ngzhili/OpenCV/coco viewer application/README.md

 # COCO Annotation Viewer
-coco_viewer.exe is an application that allows users to download and view coco.json annotation formats on their local machine as pictures.
+coco_viewer.exe is a python tkinter GUI application that allows users to download and view coco.json annotation formats on their local machine as pictures.
+Includes 2 functionalities: Download and save coco.json annotations overlayed on images.
+Image Viewer.

 Current support: Windows.

 ## Description